 - 1. As a performer learn pieces of music, instrumental or vocal technique, practise routines etc. - 2.
 As a creator using rhythmic and melodic patterns, chords and progressions, riffs and hooks, exploring and extending ideas etc. - 3.
 As a producer using software instruments, samples, inputting and editing audio, using effects, automation etc.

-Component 3 - Responding to a Commercial Music Brief (Weighting: 40%)
+Component 3 - Responding to a Commercial Music Brief (Worth 40% of your final grade)